specpose/goopax-template-android/README.md

 ## About the Workaround

 Some features of the Android ndk may not work as expected, when using the cmake builtin Android target.
 For example OpenCV will not find the camera.
-And PIC may be required for compiling SDL.
-Instead, my [android-workaround branch](https://github.com/specpose/goopax-examples/tree/android-workaround) is using the official Google Android cmake support CMAKE_TOOLCHAIN_FILE.
+And Position Independent Code may have to be explicitly specified for compiling SDL.
+Instead, my [android_workaround branch](https://github.com/specpose/goopax-examples/tree/android_workaround) is using the official Google Android cmake support CMAKE_TOOLCHAIN_FILE.
 [Official Google cmake build Instructions](https://developer.android.com/studio/projects/configure-cmake?hl=en)

 This is not strictly needed, but may be useful when encountering compile errors in dependencies or unsupported platform features.